FiveAngstromLLP/dncs-docs/src/Implementation/System.md

 ## Neighbor

-The `Neighbor` struct is responsible for calculating and storing neighbor atoms for a specific atom within a molecular system.
+The `Neighbour` struct is responsible for calculating and storing neighbor atoms for a specific atom within a molecular system.
 It categorizes neighbors into different levels based on bonding and spatial relationships.

 ### Fields